 Although it's a relatively new tourist destination compared to several others in the vicinity, it is still a virgin spot clothed in forests of pine, birch, fir, colorful rhododendrons and orchids with a wonderful view of the vast range of Kanchenjunga and many other Himalayan snow peaks.
-And this is exactly what the name 'Rishyap' stands for - 'Mountain Peaks and Forests'.
+And this is exactly what the name 'Rishop' stands for - 'Mountain Peaks and Forests'.
 And at night look below, an you get amazing sights of the sparkling lights of Gangtok and the small town of Pedong.

 And that is all what you can expect to get there.
 You won't get any city or town life.
 Which means no restaurants, drinks, food stores or shopping.
 It's only the nature.

-So if nature is all what you get in Rishyap, let's try to take an account of that.
-As I had mentioned earlier, from most places in Rishyap you get wonderful views of the Himalayan mountains, and there are some spots that offer you sweeping views of the snow peaks over a vast stretch of snow.
+Let's try to take an account of what nature has to offer in Rishop.
+As I had mentioned earlier, from most places in Rishop you get wonderful views of the Himalayan mountains, and there are some spots that offer you sweeping views of the snow peaks over a vast stretch of snow.

-Attractions and Activities in and around Rishyap
+Attractions in and around Rishop

-Tiffindara is a view point for watching sunrise & sunset and about 1.5 kms of uphill trek from the base of Rishyap.
+Tiffindara is a view point for watching sunrise & sunset and about 1.5 kms of uphill trek from the base of Rishop.
 You walk through the forests of birch, fir, pine and rhododendrons as you hear the chirping of the birds.
 It's a narrow forested trail and should be avoided during the monsoon.

 The small Lepcha villages of Lava and Lolegaon

 The trekking distance is 4kms and takes about 2.5 hours.
 Lolegaon is another 1 hour drive from Lava.
 Both these tourist spots are known for their unique forest settings where you can be amidst mountainous flora and fauna.
 In Lava the main attraction is the Lava Monastery while in Lolegaon you can't miss out on the forest Canopy Walk.
-It's a great day trip from Rishyap.
+It's a great day trip from Rishop.

 is another small village at a 1-hour driving distance away.
 The main attraction being the nearby Damsang Fort.
 This fort was built in 1690 and is in ruins now.
 This was once the site of war between the Lepchas and Bhutias.
 The importance of Pedong is that it is the gateway to Tibet from India through Jelepla Pass.